Morris Chang

 Morris Chang Chung-mou (Zhāng Zhōngmóu (張忠謀); born July 10, 1931) is a Taiwanese billionaire business executive and electrical engineer.
 He is the founder of Taiwan Semiconductor Manufacturing Company (TSMC) and was the company's chief executive officer (CEO) from 1987 to 2005, and its chairman until 2018.
-As of July 2025, his net worth is estimated at US$5.1 billion.
+As of April 2026, Forbes estimates his net worth at US$8.5 billion.

 Born in China, Chang lived in Hong Kong and immigrated to the United States.
-After attending Harvard University, he earned three degrees from the Massachusetts Institute of Technology (MIT) and received his doctorate from Stanford University in 1964.
+After attending Harvard University, he graduated with three degrees from the Massachusetts Institute of Technology (MIT) and earned his doctorate from Stanford University in 1964.
 He began his career as a semiconductor engineer first at Sylvania Electric Products, then Texas Instruments, and, in 1984, became the president and chief operating officer of General Instrument.

 During the 1980s, Chang moved to Taiwan to serve as head of the Industrial Technology Research Institute (ITRI).
 In 1987, he founded TSMC, the world's first semiconductor foundry, and is regarded as the founder of Taiwan's semiconductor industry.
 He pioneered the foundry model of semiconductor fabrication, leading TSMC to become the largest company in Taiwan and one of the world's largest semiconductor companies.
 President Tsai Ing-wen awarded him the Order of Propitious Clouds in 2018 and the Order of Dr. Sun Yat-sen in 2024 for his contributions to technology development in Taiwan.

 Early life

 Chang was born in Ningbo, Chekiang, on July 10, 1931, to a middle-class Chinese family.
 His father, Chang Wei-kuan (1906–1992), was a graduate of East China Normal University (then Kwang Hua University) who received a Western education.

 When he was young, Chang wanted to become a novelist or journalist, but his father persuaded him otherwise.
 Wei-kuan was an official in charge of finance for the Yin county government and later a bank manager.
 Due to the senior Chang's career and the outbreak of the Second Sino-Japanese War (1937–1945), the Chang family moved to Nanjing, then to Guangzhou, Hong Kong, Chongqing, and Shanghai.

 Chang spent most of his primary school years in British Hong Kong between the ages of six and eleven.
-In 1941, the Japanese occupation of Hong Kong began and Chang's family went back to Shanghai and Ningbo to live for a few months, eventually making their way to the wartime capital of Chongqing.
-In 1948, as China was in the height of the restarted Chinese Civil War, a year before People’s Republic of China (PRC) was established and the Republic of China (ROC)'s retreat to Taiwan, Chang again moved to Hong Kong.
+In 1941, due to the Japanese occupation of Hong Kong, Chang's family returned to Shanghai and Ningbo to live for a few months, eventually making their way to the wartime capital of Chongqing.
+In 1948, as China was in the height of the Chinese Civil War, Chang again moved to Hong Kong.